dpEmu/dpEmu/docs/definition_of_done.md

 # Definition of Done

-  * Code has been reviewed and merged into master branch

-  * Code is unit and integration tested where applicable

-  * Unit tests and integration tests passed

   * Project builds successfully

-  * Functionality fulfills user story as specified in acceptance criteria

-  * Code conforms to coding standards
+  * Code is readable and maintainable.
+This means writing sufficient tests and following coding standards.

+  * Changes have been reviewed by one or more team members

+  * Functionality fits the intended use and meets the user requirements

+  * Changes have been merged to the master branch